facebook/prophet/docs/_docs/additional_topics.md

 To use a trend besides these three built-in trend functions (piecewise linear, piecewise logistic growth, and flat), you can download the source code from github, modify the trend function as desired in a local branch, and then install that local version.
-This PR provides a good illustration of what must be done to implement a custom trend (https://github.com/facebook/prophet/pull/1466/files), as does this one that implements a step function trend (https://github.com/facebook/prophet/pull/1794) and this one for a new trend in R (https://github.com/facebook/prophet/pull/1778).
+[This PR](https://github.com/facebook/prophet/pull/1466/files) provides a good illustration of what must be done to implement a custom trend, as does [this one](https://github.com/facebook/prophet/pull/1794) that implements a step function trend and [this one](https://github.com/facebook/prophet/pull/1778) for a new trend in R.

 <a id="updating-fitted-models"> </a>